NicholasClooney/ansible-role-umami/README.md

 Deploys [Umami](https://umami.is) using Docker Compose with hardened defaults.
 The role lays down a production-focused `docker-compose.yml`, manages secrets via a `.env` file, and ensures the stack is running.

+For a full walkthrough of how this setup works, see my blog post: [Private Analytics With Umami, Docker Compose, and Ansible](https://blog.nicholas.clooney.io/posts/deploying-umami-ansible-docker/)

 ## Requirements

 - Target host already has Docker Engine and Docker Compose v2.